tambo-ai/supabase-mcp-client/README.md

 ![Demo GIF](assets/supabase-mcp-client-short.gif)

-[Tambo](https://tambo.co) is a tool that lets you define and register your React components as "UI tools" that an LLM can use.
+[Tambo](https://tambo.co) is a tool that lets you define and register your React components as UI tools that an LLM can use.

 [Supabase MCP](https://github.com/supabase-community/supabase-mcp) is an MCP server that provides tool definitions for interacting with Supabase that an LLM can use.